josh-collinsworth/joco-sveltekit/src/lib/content/posts/goodbye-griff.md

 The first few weeks with Griff were trying.
 We didn't know him, and he didn't know us.
 It took some time.

 He wasn't a snuggler.
 He didn't like being close to us.
-My wife was determined to change that, though, and she succeeded resoundingly.
+My wife was determined to change that, though, and her loving persistence eventually succeeded.
 It wasn't long before his favorite spot was next to us, wherever we happened to be (particularly if there was a blanket involved).

 <img alt="Griff, snuggling with my smiling wife on the couch" src="/images/post_images/griff/griff-cuddles.jpg" loading="lazy" />

-He always wanted to be where we were.
+Griff _always_ wanted to be where we were.
 The moment he saw shoes, or a suitcase, or grocery bags, he was in his carrier, waiting to go with us wherever we might be headed.

+In his older years, when his hearing started to go, he'd regularly go looking around the house for us when he realized he hadn't seen us in a while.
+He tried to make a bed in whatever room we were in, to keep an eye on us, make sure we weren't going anywhere without him.

 <img alt="Griff, waiting anxiously in his travel bag to be transported wherever we were going next" src="/images/post_images/griff/griff-bag.jpg" loading="lazy" />

 I'm lucky to have worked in a dog-friendly office for several years.
 Griff got to visit many times—he _loved_ it—and I'm happy he was able to make friends there.
-My coworkers would often send me DMs to tell me about the funny thing Griff did that day.
+My coworkers would often send me DMs to tell me about the funny things Griff did that day.

 He didn't always like other dogs.
 He was kind of funny about that, actually; he was an incorrigible curmudgeon, even when he was relatively young.
 He couldn't stand too much noise or excitement, and would let you know with a loud bark if things were getting a little too feisty.
-Whether it was a puppy who just wanted to play, people running, or too much roughhousing or tickling, he would always jump in with a harsh vocalization, as if to say, _hey you kids!
+Whether it was a puppy who just wanted to play, people running or roughhousing, or too much tickling, he would always jump in with a harsh vocalization, as if to good-naturedly say, _hey you kids!
 Knock that off!_

 He always liked the older dogs, though.
 He was an old soul.